udohsolomon/LearnAlgorithms/README.md

 Class docs and lectures

 # Why learn algorithms?
-  - Their impact is far reaching and broad
+  - Their impacts are far reaching and broad

 # Steps to developing useful algorithms
   - Model of the problem